Skip to main content

 My interest lies at the intersection of diaspora and wealth creation with a focus on addressing global poverty.
 This has seen me worked collaboratively with many diaspora communities in the UK and abroad in complex project management roles in projects funded by institutional donors including Comic Relief, DFID and EU.
 It has been truly rewarding working on those projects as they cover diverse areas of diaspora contributions, which includes enterprise and job creation, philanthropy and humanitarian emergencies.
-As Enterprise and Capacity Manager in a previous role, I managed a social enterprise providing business development support to local SMEs and diaspora enterprises in the context of a developing market economy.
+As Enterprise and Capacity Manager in a previous role, I managed a social enterprise providing business development support to local SMEs in Africa and diaspora enterprises.
 While in this role, I authored a study to explore the resilience of local and diaspora SMEs during disasters.
 Subsequently, I produced several factsheets to provide a route map of the exciting business opportunities that exist on the African continent, as well as how to navigate the key challenges in the business environment.
 My experience in the public sector comprises roles in strategic procurement and medical education service management, and I currently work as a service manager in the NHS in medical education.